dharmafly/elsewhere/README.md

 node-socialgraph
 ================

-This project that aims to replicate the functionality of the Google Social Graph API.
+This project aims to replicate the functionality of the Google Social Graph API.

-Simply, you provide it with a URL and the Grapher with crawl it for `rel=me` links; it then follows any links it find and crawls those too.
+You provide it with a URL and the Grapher with crawl it for `rel=me` links; it then follows any links it find and crawls those too.

-Once all crawled links have been followed the Grapher will return a _graph_ of what it found as a JSON array.
+Once all crawled links have been followed the Grapher will return a _graph_ of what it found as an object.

 Setup
 ----------------